Traveling to Socotra; My One Week Itinerary for Socotra Island, Yemen

 After another day of turquoise blue waters, and pristine white sand, you will retire to your tent and rest under the night skies of Socotra.

+Often seen as THE highlight of Traveling to Socotra, Dixam Plateau.
 After an idyllic early morning in Shuab Bay, you will return to the village of Qualansiya again by fishing boat, and continue on land towards Dixam Plateau.
-Located towards the center of Socotra, the Dixam Plateau is where you will get a chance to see up close Socotra’s native Dragon’s Blood Trees, which are found in abundance here.
+Located towards the centre of Socotra, the Dixam Plateau is where you will get a chance to see up close Socotra’s native Dragon’s Blood Trees, which are found in abundance here.
 The peculiar blood-red resin they produce is the reason for the name.
 It is the resin that has been used throughout centuries as a medicine for various ailments.

 After you spend some time at the Dixam Plateau, you will head down into the nearby Wadi Dirhur Canyon.
 Here, you will have a chance to take a relaxing swim in a freshwater pool before the night falls.
 Once again, you will sleep in a tent, this time between the walls of the canyon.